kolypto/learning-and-playground/rabbitmq/README.md

-# Authentication, Authorisation, Access Control
+# Authentication, Authorization, Access Control

 Authentication: who the user is.
 Authorization: what the user is allowed to do.